B7rian/ripsum/README.md

 `make check` will run both sha256sum and ripsum and compare the output.
-The tests are run on the taskflow subdirectory by default but you can change the Makefile to use your own dataset.
+The tests are run on the taskflow subdirectory by default but you can change run_tests.sh script to use your own dataset.
 For example, before release I run the tests on about 167000 files on a 1TB external drive and make sure the results match.